Worship is the center of our church community. Come experience God through joyful singing, listening to the Word, and powerful sermons.

 We offer our concerns and hopes up to God.
 We pray together for members of this community, for the city and country in which we live, and for the world that God loves.

 We give back to God.
 The monetary offerings of our members and visitors fund the mission and ministry of the church.
 Each week we also have an Every Dollar Counts offering.
-Any $1 bills given fund a monthly mission outside of the budget.
+Any $1 bills and loose change given fund a monthly mission outside of the budget.

 In baptism, we welcome new Christians (both children and adults) into the family of faith.
 We do this by pouring water on their heads and blessing them, a practice that echoes the baptism of Jesus in the Jordan River.
 Baptism is one of two sacraments in the Presbyterian tradition (the other is Communion).
 Presbyterians describe baptism as a sign and seal of the grace of God where God claims us as beloved children.
 Baptism is a communal sacrament that happens within worship where the congregation commits to supporting these new Christians in their life of faith.
 At PHPC, baptisms take place on the fourth Sunday of the month.